Eastern Rift mountains

 The East African mountains are a mountain region in the African Great Lakes, within Kenya, Uganda, Tanzania, Democratic Republic of the Congo, Rwanda and Burundi.

 Location and description

 The mountains are related to the East African Rift, and are in two chains.
 The Western Rift includes the Virunga Mountains, Mitumba Mountains, and the Rwenzori Range, while the mountains to the east include the largest peaks in Africa: the snow-covered Mount Kilimanjaro (5,895m, 19,340 ft), and Mount Kenya (5,199m, 17,058 ft).
 Other mountains in the Eastern Rift area include Mount Elgon in Kenya and Uganda.
-All but the Ruwenzori are of volcanic origin.
+All but the Rwenzori are of volcanic origin.

 The weather at the highest elevations is often cold and wet.

 Fauna

 Lake Victoria is one of the great lakes of Africa.

 The mountains are rich in wildlife, including animals who migrate to higher altitudes during the hot season in the surrounding savanna.
-The mountains are home to a number of endemic bird species, such as Hinde's babbler, which lives only on Mount Kenya.
+The mountains are home to a number of endemic bird species, such as Hinde's babbler, which live only on Mount Kenya.